hwiyoungstat/MultiImageMixed/README.md

 Introduction
 ------------

-This repository contains the R Package to implement the methodology described in the paper

--  *Modeling multivariate age-related imaging variableswith dependence*
+This repository contains the R Package to implement the methodology described in the paper *"Modeling multivariate age-related imaging variableswith dependence"*, which is submitted to xxxx.

 Installation
 ------------